 Notes: Panel A: Columns (1), (2), (3) report impacts on the inverse hyperbolic sine of weekly kilometers traveled on Uber in a specification that interacts the treatment with a dummy variable that takes the value of 1 if the individual reports at baseline that the longest trip took in the previous day was using a bus and 0 otherwise.
 Columns (4), (5), (6) in panel A report the result for a specification that includes only people who perceived the bus as unsafe in the baseline survey.
 Panel B reproduces the same regressions but with total kilometers traveled as the outcome variable.
-Standard errors clustered at the individual level in parentheses.
-Significance: .10; .05; .01.
+P-values are adjusted to address multiple hypothesis testing concerns following List et al. (2019) & List et al. (2021).
+Significance with adjusted p-values, pi0.1, 0.05, 0.01.